-Stain over paint is suitable for smaller projects like refurbishing chairs, planters, window trim, desks, and doors.
-Fine-tune the appearance by adjusting the degree of sanding or by using different stains and application methods.
-Transform a thrift store nightstand into an heirloom-style piece with rich, dark undertones.
-Stain a child's painted bedroom dresser and turn it into adult-worthy guest room furniture with a glazed, lacquered look.
-Or streak dark stain over a small painted table for a dramatic, wood-like grain.
+Stain over paint is suitable for smaller projects like refurbishing old furniture or even decorating doors and woodwork.
+It's a great way to transform a thrift store nightstand into an heirloom-style piece with rich, dark undertones.
+Or, you might stain a child's painted bedroom dresser and turn it into adult-worthy guest room furniture with a glazed, lacquered look.
+Or maybe streak dark stain over a small painted table for a dramatic, wood-like grain.

 When using stain, always work in a well-ventilated area such as a garage with an open door or a covered patio.
 The odor of stain can be unpleasant and even harmful in closed conditions.